novincode/ratepress-templates/README.md

 php build-templates.php
 ```

-**GitHub Actions will automatically:**
+**GitHub Actions Setup:**
-- Build `templates.json` when config.php files change
+1. Create a [Personal Access Token](https://github.com/settings/tokens) with `repo` permissions
-- Comment on pull requests when the manifest needs to be committed
+2. Add it as `TEMPLATES_BUILD_TOKEN` in repository Settings → Secrets and variables → Actions
-- Validate that templates are properly configured
+3. The workflow will automatically build and commit `templates.json` when config.php files change

-**When contributing:**
+**What the workflow does:**
-1. Update your template's `config.php`
+- Builds `templates.json` from all `config.php` files
-2. Run `php build-templates.php` locally to test
+- Commits changes back to the repository automatically
-3. Commit both the `config.php` changes AND the updated `templates.json`
+- Comments on PRs when manifests are updated

 ### render.php Structure